Geza-Czimeth/microservices-demonstration-geza-czimeth/microservices/Readme.md

 ### What is being demonstrated at Accounting microservice
 - RabbitMQ integration
-  - Receiving Json message from RabbitMQ
+  - Receiving Json message from RabbitMQ and automatically converting to Object